longhorn/website/content/docs/guides/users-guide/node-failure.md

 ---
    title: Node Failure Handling with Longhorn
+   weight: 56
 ---

 ## What to expect when a Kubernetes Node fails